The holidays are right around the corner, and, as usual, they present challenges for email marketing communications.

 The Thanksgiving holiday weekend routinely hits a lull in regards to engagement

-As one might expect, the Thanksgiving holiday weekend routinely hits a lull in regards to engagement.
-People travel, spend time with family and friends, and shop for top deals.
-Because this holiday weekend is consistent year-to-year (Thursday-Sunday), you can predict these trends will stay fairly constant.
+As one might expect, the Thanksgiving weekend hits a lull in engagement.
+People travel, spend time with family and friends, and shop for deals.
+Because this holiday weekend is consistent each year (Thursday to Sunday), the following trends can be expected to remain constant.

-If healthcare professionals are fortunate enough to take vacation time during the week between Christmas and New Year’s, it provides an opportunity to “catch up” on emails they may have been neglecting—which is a reasonable explanation for the dramatic boost in engagement.
+Engagement can be expected to pick-up on the Tuesday to Thursday between Christmas and New Year’s.
+If healthcare professionals take vacation between Christmas and New Year’s, it provides an opportunity to “catch up” on emails they may have been neglecting—which is a reasonable explanation for the boost in engagement.

-The ever-growing use of mobile to check emails—approximately 54 percent across all age groups and industries, according to an Experian email marketing benchmark study—may mean we’ll eventually see steadier patterns of engagement thanks to “immediate access.”
-Designing for mobile provides the space for busy physicians to read your email at their leisure, maybe after Thanksgiving dinner or on the plane ride home.
-Render testing is especially important for mobile, as a poorly formatted email is likely to be deleted in under three seconds and could even lead to an unsubscribe.
+Designing for mobile ensures that busy physicians can effectively read your email at their leisure, whether after Thanksgiving dinner or on the plane ride home after Christmas.
+Render testing is especially important for mobile, as a poorly formatted email is likely to be deleted in seconds and could lead to an unsubscribe.

-Segmentation of your audience lays the foundation for precision targeting and personalization, which is one of the most impactful factors that prompts recipients to either engage or disengage.
+Segmentation of an audience lays the foundation for precision targeting and personalization, which is one of the most impactful factors that prompts recipients to either engage or disengage with an email.
 The way to achieve true segmentation is by working with a high-quality email list, which assures you have the accurate data necessary for building that foundation.

-As healthcare marketers, you are constantly creating and refining the content within your emails in order to ensure the highest engagement.
-Understanding these holiday trends and practices should be equally important.
+As healthcare marketers, you are constantly creating and refining the content within your emails to ensure the highest engagement.
+Understanding holiday trends and practices should be equally important.
 Keep them in mind to make the most out of your deployments this holiday season.